FluffyLabs/typeberry/README.md

 Obviously it's also possible to run just single test case or part of the test cases by altering the glob pattern in the path.

-If you don't pass any argument, the runner will attempt to execute all possible tests from `./jamtestvectors`.

 ### Adding a new component / package

 ```bash